BettercareHealth/bettercare/maternal-mental-health/test-4.md

 	1. Feeling pity for someone’s suffering
 	1. Understanding someone’s emotions even though you have not experienced them
 17. The following is an example of validating feelings:
-	1. “I don’t think you are depressed, this is just a bad day”
+	1. ‘I don’t think you are depressed, this is just a bad day’
-	1. “I’m sure your husband is not having an affair, he probably will be back this evening”
+	1. ‘I’m sure your husband is not having an affair, he probably will be back this evening’
-	1. “I can hear that this is making you are feeling low.
-That must be very difficult for you.”
+	1. ‘I can hear that this is making you are feeling low.
+That must be very difficult for you.’
-	1. “Did you really say you want to shake your baby?
-That is a shocking thing to say.”
+	1. ‘Did you really say you want to shake your baby?
+That is a shocking thing to say.’
 18. A good listener has the following characteristics:
 	1. Ability to multi-task
 	1. Ability to minimise problems